henrik/octopress/source/_posts/2015-09-20-testing-callbacks-in-elixir.markdown

 We could assert inside the callback… but if the callback never runs, the assertion won't run either.

-In a language like Ruby, you could do it by changing state outside the anonymous function:
+In a language like Ruby, you could do it by changing a variable outside the anonymous function:

 ``` ruby example_test.rb
 did_it_run = false